MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-documentation-markjjo.md

 # Customer Lockbox in Office 365

+> [!NOTE]
-This article provides deployment and configuration guidance for a feature that is currently available only for organizations that have a Microsoft 365 E5 or Office 365 E5 subscription, or that have an Information Protection and Compliance or Advanced Compliance add-on subscription.
+> This article provides deployment and configuration guidance for a feature that is currently available only for organizations that have a Microsoft 365 E5 or Office 365 E5 subscription, or that have an Information Protection and Compliance or Advanced Compliance add-on subscription.

 Customer Lockbox ensures that no one at Microsoft can access customer content to perform a service operation without the customer’s explicit approval.
 Customer Lockbox brings the customer into the approval workflow for requests to access their content.